Sunday, 29 April 2007

 Anime "Queen Millennia" was briefly shown in Europe and after that disappeared in a "bunker", thus quickly affirming unbelievable cult reputation as a "lost treasure".
 When its 41 episodes are seen it's not hard to figure out why, because it really is a fascinating, nostalgic sci-fi story of old school, a Japanese take on the Nibiru pseudo-legend.
 Its only big flaw, besides a few illogical situations, is that the author Leiji Matsumoto decided to once again use his animation trademark - namely, all supporting characters are animated very well and realistic, including the main heroine Yukino Yayoi, except for the family Hajime - the main protagonists, the boy Hajime and his uncle Amamori are drawn again awfully bizarre and ludicrous with too small eyes and too big mouths, resembling somewhat like Homer Simpson.
 Still, after the viewer gets use to that little caprice, this esoteric, fierce and moody anime will shine in all its glory.

 The complicated, but juicy story in which the mysterious 10th planet La Metalle is threatening Earth by crossing her orbit was conceptualized and executed with bravura and manifested magnificent scenes - people launch rockets to La Metalle's ice surface in order to change its orbit; Yukino uses her special powers to stop a giant Tsunami heading towards Tokyo; after passing near Saturn, La Metalle rips its rings apart; and after coming close to Earth, La Metalle is even seen causing a Sun eclipse in the sky.
 Finally, the scene where the chosen people are standing in a row waiting to be evacuated in rockets while the "average" people are protesting even today seems bitter and strong.
 This anime is a sight to behold, a spectacular space opera, a drama of cosmic proportions, and Matsumoto filled almost every episode with passionate, delicious details about space, but he also offered some deep truths about our world and humans.
-It's actually a hidden anti-fascist, anti-imperialistic message about Yukino's difficult realization that she is against her evil nation whose plans are selfish by wanting to kidnap humans in order to use them as slaves for their technology, and her transformation caused by love that serves as the only true value.
+It is actually a hidden anti-Totalitarian, anti-imperialist message about Yukino's difficult realization that she is against her evil nation whose plans are selfish by wanting to kidnap humans in order to use them as slaves for their technology, and her transformation caused by love that serves as the only true value.
 A little more characterization, color and humor would have (theoretically) made this even the best anime ever made, but as it is, it's still excellent, a shining unknown jewel.

 The Green Mile; Drama, USA, 1999; D: Frank Darabont, S: Tom Hanks, David Morse, Michael Clarke Duncan, James Cromwell, Michael Jeter, Doug Hutchison, Sam Rockwell, Bonnie Hunt